How to Find Your Network Security Key with These Simple Steps

 If your router is dual-band (802.11n and 802.11ac), then you will have to change the password for the other one too – if you want.
 Dual-band routers offer 2.4GHz and 5GHz as two separate access points.

 Changing the network security key is very important.
 While you are in the admin panel, change the SSID of the router as well.
 Default SSID’s are usually the model number of the router.
 If someone nearby detects the SSID broadcast, then knowing the model number of the router can allow a hacker to explore vulnerabilities of the particular model and break into your network.
 You can also monitor for uninvited guests on the network by filtering out the known ones in the DHCP client list.

 Security is very important in the digital world; it is what enables privacy.
-We at FastestVPN have always strongly recommended the use of highest-level encryption to protect internet communication from eavesdroppers.
-FastestVPN is built with military-grade AES 256-bit encryption that’s most useful on unsecure public Wi-Fi hotspot.
+We at FastestVPN have always strongly recommended the use of the highest-level encryption to protect internet communication from eavesdroppers.
+FastestVPN is built with military-grade AES 256-bit encryption that’s most useful on unsecure public Wi-Fi hotspots.
 So you get not only the toughest encryption standard but also the ability to browse the web anonymously.